Constance Caraway P.I. ~ Episode 197

 Wouldn’t you know, both of their menu wishes are not a part of the handwritten chalkboard list that includes homemade: chicken soup, pot roast, clam chowder and today’s special, the Friday Fish Fry.

-“Liver and onions is on Sunday,” the cook (with long ears) reports from the back.
+“Liver and onion Special is on Sunday,” the cook (with long ears) reports from the back.

 The would-be diners look at each other and say jointly, “We’ll have the fish fry.”